ooobii/wumpus-copy/man/wumpuscopy.1.md

 # NAME
 WumpusCopy

 A PHP-Based Discord bot that utilizes an individual user's token to monitor for messages that should be copied to another server that the connected bot belongs to.

 # DESCRIPTION

+This script is primarily service based and controlled by systemd.
+The service unit name is **'wumpuscopy.service`**.
+You can run wumpuscopy as a service or directly in the TTY.

 This script launches 2 separate Discord clients; one to connect to an individual's account, and another to connect to a bot account.
 Properties for this script are located in the configuration JSON; this file is located in the following order of precedence (first encountered is used):